Staging is the standard

-The last thing any good realtor wants to do is give their client a negative story to talk about to everyone they know – friends, family and coworkers – for the rest of their life.
+Additionally, the last thing any good realtor wants to do is give their client a negative story to talk about to everyone they know – friends, family and coworkers – for the rest of their life.
 So we tried to figure out what to do.
 They had agreed on everything else.
 We were able to come to an amicable decision after lots of conversations trying to talk them out of walking away from a house they love because of the curtains.
 The homebuyer and new mom got the curtains.
 Grandma would make some more.

 The wife did what?

-When I was a court reporter, just prior to real estate, I was in a deposition with a husband and wife who were discussing the sale of their home.
+.
 “Discussing” is probably not the right word for what they were doing.
 It was contentious – really loudly contentious.
 I had to interrupt them a few times because they were yelling over each other so much that I couldn’t catch what anybody was saying – including the attorneys who were trying to diffuse the arguing.

-Well, the wife had taken the definition of fixtures and thrown it out the window.
+In this case, the wife had taken the definition of fixtures and thrown it out the window.
 She took everything from the cabinets to the faucets to the doorknobs and dug out or pulled out all of the landscaping.
 It was a mess.
 Now that I’m a realtor, I have a lot of empathy for their agent.
 Because it was so volatile in that situation they probably each had their own agent.